 - Introductory course

-- Transformation/signature course (more for lifestyle coaches)
+- Transformation/signature course

-- Certification course
+- Certification Course

 - Membership course